 Single rooms can facilitate IPC activities and increase privacy.
-However, the number of single rooms in some health care settings is limited and some patient rooms and bathrooms are shared.
-Critical care areas are frequently large open units or are divided into cubicles without doors.
-Waiting areas (e.g., emergency departments) are often crowded which facilitates ill patients to be in close proximity with other people for long periods of time.
+However, the number of single rooms in some health care settings is limited and some resident rooms and bathrooms are shared.

-- Where possible and in consultation with IPC, place any patient with suspected or confirmed VRI in a single room with a private toilet and sink for hand washing. - Encourage patients who meet the case definition for a VRI to remain in their room until they are no longer considered to be infectious, or in the case of an outbreak, the date determined by the IPC Medical Director/MHO or their official designate. - Arrange meal tray service for patients placed on additional precautions. - When a patient with a VRI must remain in a common area or must share a room with others, ensure that there is a distance of at least two metres from other patients, physical barriers (e.g., privacy curtain, screens) are maintained, and roommate(s) and essential visitors are aware of precautions to follow. - In acute care facilities, consideration should be given to ensuring that roommate(s) are not at high risk of serious disease if transmission occurs and are able to comply with precautions.
-This is not generally possible in LTC care facilities where patients' rooms are their homes.
-(GPS) - If a patient meeting the definition for a VRI needs to remain in a common area of the facility, they should be encouraged, instructed and assisted to don a medical mask to reduce the likelihood of transmission of the infection to others.
-18-20 (Category BII) - If unable to tolerate a medical mask (e.g. children, people who have difficulties breathing under the mask, people with dementia or other mental health conditions), ill individuals should be asked to remain in a separate area or at least two metres away from others.^{17,21} - It should be noted that the isolation of patients, even for a few days, could have adverse effects on the individual's physical and emotional well-being, especially those with mental illness or dementia. ^{22-25} HCWs need to make efforts not to socially isolate these individuals.
-Implement strategies designed to diminish the negative impact and protect the patient such as:

-- One to one supervision of meals for those who have difficulty swallowing. - o Monitoring of patients to ensure adequate nutritional and fluid intake. - o Increasing frequency of rounds to provide oral fluids for patients. - Planned one to one (or room to room) interactions, with priority given to those who have cognitive issues. - o Physiotherapy or other rehabilitative therapy should continue if the individual is well enough. - Supported mobilization in partnership with local IPC team and in compliance with IPC measures that may be advised for some individuals based on their risks. - Maintain physical distancing from others. - In acute care facilities, consideration should be given to ensuring that roommate(s) are not at high risk of serious disease if transmission occurs and are able to comply with precautions.
-(GPS)
+- Where possible and when advised by IPC/MHO or their official designate, place any resident with suspected or confirmed VRI in a single room with a private toilet and sink for hand washing. - Encourage residents who meet the case definition for a VRI to remain in their room until they are no longer considered to be infectious, or in the case of an outbreak, the date determined by the IPC Medical Director/MHO or their official designate. - Arrange meal tray service for residents placed on additional precautions. - When a resident with a VRI must remain in a common area or must share a room with others, ensure that there is a distance of at least two metres from other residents, physical barriers (e.g., privacy curtain, screens) are maintained, and roommate(s) and essential visitors are aware of precautions to follow. - If a resident meeting the definition for a VRI needs to remain in a common area of the facility, they should be encouraged, instructed and assisted to don a medical mask to reduce the likelihood of transmission of the infection to others.^{18-20} (Category BII) - If unable to tolerate a medical mask (e.g., children, people who have difficulties breathing under the mask, people with dementia or other mental health conditions), ill individuals should be asked to remain in a separate area or at least two meters away from others.^{17,21} - It should be noted that the isolation of residents, even for a few days, could have adverse effects on the individual's physical and emotional well-being, especially those with mental illness or dementia.^{22-25} HCWs need to make efforts not to socially isolate these individuals.
+Implement strategies designed to diminish the negative impact and protect the resident such as: - o One to one supervision of meals for those who have difficulty swallowing. - o Monitoring of residents to ensure adequate nutritional and fluid intake. - Increasing frequency of rounds to provide oral fluids for residents. - Planned one to one (or room to room) interactions, with priority given to those who have cognitive issues. - o Physiotherapy or other rehabilitative therapy should continue if the individual is well enough. - Supported mobilization in partnership with local IPC team and in compliance with IPC measures that may be advised for some individuals based on their risks. - Maintain physical distancing from others. - Where possible, consideration should be given to ensuring that roommate(s) are not at high risk of serious disease if transmission occurs and are able to comply with precautions.
+This, generally, may not be possible in LTC care facilities where residents' rooms are their homes.

-6.4.3 Cohorting of Patients and Health Care Workers
+6.4.3 Cohorting of Residents and Health Care Workers